I'm Interested in Trust and Authenticity in the Marketplace

 Earlier in my career, I focused on understanding and measuring customer satisfaction in service contexts.

-If you're interested in trust, check out The Trust Project at Northwestern, where I am faculty director, and which I co-founded with Jamie Rosman, Devin Rapson, and Leah Davis.
+If you're interested in trust, check out The Trust Project at Northwestern, which I organized and created with Jamie Rosman, Devin Rapson, and Leah Davis.
 I also Tweet about trust @kentgrayson.
 Click here to be directed to my Google Scholar page, and click below for a copy of my vita.